 A Knowledge Management Software is a software, where all your knowledge is captured.
 Knowledge Management was first mentioned by McKinsey in an internal study in 1987.
 So just after the internet started.
 When implementing a Knowledge Management Software, one of the most central questions is the way how you want to structure your knowledge — the priority must be to be able to find it afterwards.
 In consequence, you must determine the importance and characteristics of each piece of information.
 That usually also means defining attributes like categories, tags, etc.

 Thinking about it, this is a strange approach.
 When setting up such a system and structuring content, today you will have to think about how to retrieve that knowledge tomorrow, in one or in five years.
-But maybe companies are taking this approach, as until now there were only systems available enabling you to save and structure knowledge on a central platform.
-Those platforms are, however, missing a satisfying and intelligent approach of retrieving that knowledge.
-Unless you know, where the information is saved, it can still be very challenging to find those with mostly primitive search engines integrated in those Knowledge Management Systems.
+But maybe companies are taking this approach, as until now, there were only systems available enabling you to save and structure knowledge on a central platform.
+Those platforms are, however, missing a satisfying and intelligent approach to retrieving that knowledge.
+Unless you know where the information is saved, it can still be very challenging to find those with mostly primitive search engines integrated in those Knowledge Management Systems.

 Taking a second thought on finding the information, how do you determine what is of importance and relevance in future?
 Can you predict what will be relevant in the future?
 How do you draw the line of knowledge of the past is important in the future?